tokio-rs/website/content/tokio/tutorial/hello-tokio.md

 }
 ```

 The main function is an asynchronous function.
-This is indicated by the `async` keyword
+This is indicated by the `async`
-before the function definition.
-It returns a `Result`.
-The `Ok(())` value indicates that the
+keyword before the function definition.
+It returns `mini_redis::Result`.
+The
-program completed successfully.
-The `#[tokio::main]` macro, wraps the asynchronous function
+`Ok(())` value indicates that the program completed successfully.
+The
+`#[tokio::main]` macro, wraps the asynchronous function in a standard
-in a standard synchronous function and runs the asynchronous code on the tokio runtime.
+synchronous function and runs the asynchronous code on the tokio runtime.

 For more information on this see the [Async `main` function] section of the
 [Asynchronous Programming] topic.